aces/Loris-MRI/docs/scripts_md/DTIPrep_pipeline.md

 (DTIPrep outputs being already available, as well as the DTIPrep protocol that was used).

-This pipeline will:
+**This pipeline will:**

-  - grep native DWI files from list of given native directories (-list option)
+1) grep native DWI files from list of given native directories (-list option)

-  - create (or fetch if `-runDTIPrep` not set) output directories based on the DTIPrep version and protocol that are to be (or were) used for DTIPrep processing.
+2) create (or fetch if `-runDTIPrep` not set) output directories based on the DTIPrep version and protocol that are to be (or were) used for DTIPrep processing

-  - convert native DWI minc file to NRRD & run DTIPrep if `-runDTIPrep` is set
+3) convert native DWI minc file to NRRD & run DTIPrep if `-runDTIPrep` option is set

-  - fetch DTIPrep preprocessing outputs (QCed.nrrd, QCReport.txt,
+4) fetch DTIPrep pre-processing outputs (QCed.nrrd, QCReport.txt,
-     QCXMLResults.xml and protocol.xml)
+   QCXMLResults.xml & protocol.xml)

-  - convert pre-processed NRRD back to MINC with all the header information (based on the native MINC file)
+5) convert pre-processed NRRD files back to MINC with all the header information (based on the native MINC file)

-  - create post-processing files (FA, RGB maps...) with all header information
+6) create post-processing files (FA, RGB maps...) with all the header information

-  - call `DTIPrepRegister.pl` to register the files in the database if `-registerFilesInDB` is set
+7) call `DTIPrepRegister.pl` to register the files in the database if `-registerFilesInDB` is set

 ## Methods